RubricRL: Simple Generalizable Rewards for Text-to-Image Generation: Introduction

-In summary, RubricRL contributes: \begin{itemize} \item A generalizable rubric-based reward design applicable to both diffusion and AR text-to-image models; \item A prompt-adaptive, decomposable supervision framework that enhances interpretability and composability; \item A user-controllable and auditable interface that makes RL reward shaping transparent and easily extendable. \end{itemize}
+In summary, RubricRL contributes: \begin{itemize} \item A generalizable rubric-based reward design applicable to both AR and diffusion text-to-image models; \item A prompt-adaptive, decomposable supervision framework that enhances interpretability and composability; \item A developer-controllable and auditable framework that exposes rubric categories as prompt-level controls, allowing users to tailor reward dimensions via simple system-prompt edits. \end{itemize}

-By operationalizing alignment through dynamically generated rubrics of explicit visual criteria, RubricRL makes reinforcement learning for text-to-image generation more interpretable, extensible, and user-guided, offering a unified foundation for aligning visual generation with human intent.
+By operationalizing alignment through dynamically generated rubrics of explicit visual criteria, RubricRL makes reinforcement learning for text-to-image generation more interpretable, extensible, and developer-guided, offering a unified foundation for aligning visual generation with human intent.